runmat-org/runmat/docs/LANGUAGE_COVERAGE.md

 ## Where RunMat intentionally goes beyond MATLAB

-- GPU‑native tensor execution: When a device provider is registered, element‑wise ops and matrix multiply execute on the GPU and return opaque `GpuTensorHandle`s, keeping data resident on device across chained ops.
-CPU paths remain available with identical MATLAB‑compatible semantics.
+- GPU-native tensor execution: When a device provider is registered, element-wise ops and matrix multiply execute on the GPU and return opaque `GpuTensorHandle`s, keeping data resident on device across chained ops.
+CPU paths remain available with identical MATLAB-compatible semantics.
 - Automatic device planning (in progress): A planner is being integrated to pick device placement based on tensor sizes/shapes and fuse compatible operations to minimize host↔device transfers, with room for overlapping compute/transfer via streams and memory pools.
-- Zero‑temporary slice expansion: Expansion of function outputs and cell contents into slice targets writes directly to the destination using dynamic packing, avoiding intermediate temporaries and reducing peak memory for large assignments.
+- Zero-temporary slice expansion: Expansion of function outputs and cell contents into slice targets writes directly to the destination using dynamic packing, avoiding intermediate temporaries and reducing peak memory for large assignments.
-- HIR‑powered developer tooling: The HIR/type system tracks value kinds and tensor shapes across control flow and imports, enabling richer LSP features (hover types, shape/arity hints, precise go‑to‑definition across packages/classes, property completions from the class registry).
+- HIR-powered developer tooling: The HIR/type system tracks value kinds and tensor shapes across control flow and imports, enabling richer LSP features (hover types, shape/arity hints, precise go-to-definition across packages/classes, property completions from the class registry).
-- Deterministic import diagnostics: MATLAB‑parity import precedence with explicit, readable diagnostics for shadows/ambiguities (including participation of `Class.*` statics) improves debugging and code navigation.
+- Deterministic import diagnostics: MATLAB-parity import precedence with explicit, readable diagnostics for shadows/ambiguities (including participation of `Class.*` statics) improves debugging and code navigation.
 - Stable, testable exceptions: A uniform `MException` model with stable identifiers/messages across indexing, arity, expansion, and OOP paths makes failures easy to assert in tests and consistent across releases.
 - Memory safety by construction: Rust implementation eliminates entire classes of memory bugs while sustaining high performance under heavy workloads.